networknt/light-doc/content/en/tutorial/eventuate/account-management/test.md

 ##### Delete account:

-* On account command side, system sends the DeleteAccountCommand  and applies AccountDeletedEvent event.
+* On the account command side, the system sends the DeleteAccountCommand and applies the AccountDeletedEvent event.
-* On account view side, system subscribes the AccountDeletedEvent by registering event handles.
-On the example, system will process event and inactive account to local database.
+* On the account view side, the system subscribes to the AccountDeletedEvent by registering event handles.
+On the example, the system will process event and inactive account to local database.
-* On customer view side, system subscribes the AccountDeletedEvent event by registering event handles.
-On the example, system will process event and delete customer/account relationship to local database.
+* On the customer view side, the system subscribes to the AccountDeletedEvent event by registering event handles.
+In the example, the system will process the event and delete the customer/account relationship to the local database.

 ```
 curl -X DELETE \